 Looking for the maxi/remix single to The Wanted's "Heart Vacancy"?
 Sorry, not available in the American Itunes or Amazon MP3 stores, and good luck finding an import deal on the CD maxi.
 Unless you take the option of dubious legality.

 Their albums The Wanted and Battleground are also unavailable outside the UK.
 And to rub more salt in the wound, it features songs not available in the US nor on The Wanted: The EP.

 Gentle Giant's In A Glass House didn't become domestically available in the U.S. until 2004 - more than 30 years after its release - due to the band's American label thinking that it wasn't commercially viable.

 Subverted for Linkin Park's single "Burning in the Skies"- It never got a US release.

 American Hard Rock musician Andrew W.K.'s third studio album Close Calls With Brick Walls was only released in Japan.
 While this can be chalked up to The Wolf being a commercial and critical disappointment, it still sold well enough and had enough of a fanbase to justify him having a continued market in the West.
 It did eventually become available outside of Japan - first it had a limited vinyl only release in America, then it finally saw worldwide release on CD, paired as a double disc set with a rarities and outtakes collection called Mother of Mankind.

-Kate Ryan, best known for the mid-2000's international hits "Desenchantee", "Scream For More", etc. has (so far) only released Electroshock in her homeland of Belgium, and that means no downloads for you American iTunes and Amazon MP3 customers.
+Europop diva Kate Ryan, best known for the early-mid 2000's international hits "Desenchantee", "Scream For More", etc. has (so far) only released Electroshock in her homeland of Belgium, and that means no downloads for you American iTunes and Amazon MP3 customers.